matteodelv/EasyRASH/README.md

 __NB:__ *Users email verification service* has to be set up accordingly to your email settings.
 To do that, please edit `nodemailer.createTransport()` located in `api/authentication.js`

 ### COPYRIGHT
-Our project is released under MIT license (please refear to LICENSE).
+Our project is released under MIT license (please refer to LICENSE).
 Copyright on example papers provided to create EasyRASH belongs to their respective authors.